authelia/authelia/BREAKING.md

 not start.
 * Authelia v3 migration tools are being removed in this release due to the length of time which has passed since v4 release.
 Older versions will still be available for migration if needed.

+### Deprecation Notice(s)
-* **DEPRECATION NOTICE:** Environment variable secrets are insecure and have been replaced by a file based alternative instead of having the plain text secret in the environment variables.
+* Environment variable secrets are insecure and have been replaced by a file based alternative instead of having the plain text secret in the environment variables.
 In version 4.18.0 the old method will be completely removed.
 Read more in the [docs](https://docs.authelia.com/configuration/secrets.html).